-1.1 Corporate Information
+1.1 CORPORATE INFORMATION

-The financial statements of Yatu Lau Company Limited (the Company) for the year ended 31 December 2024 were authorized for issue in accordance with a resolution of the Directors on 15th of May, 2025.
+The financial statements of Yatu Lau Company Limited (the Company) for the year ended 31 December 2023 were authorised for issue in accordance with a resolution of the Directors on 24 April 2024.
 Yatu Lau Company Limited is a limited liability public company incorporated under the Fiji Companies Act, 2015 and domiciled in Fiji.
 Its principal activities, registered office and principal place of business are disclosed in Notes 27 and 28.

-1.2 Basis of preparation
+1.2 BASIS OF PREPARATION

-The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS) accounting standards as issued by the International Accounting Standards Board (IASB).
+The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).